 Tips on how to preserve Fall leaves, as well as how to draw and doodle on leaves and then create mandala leaf art.

 We love using the beautiful fall leaves we collect in all kinds of art projects.
-Doodling and drawing on them with markers might be one of our favorite things to do – you can doodle, draw zentangles, or write the things you are thankful for on the leaves.
+Doodling and drawing on them with markers might be one of our favorite things to do – you can doodle, draw zentangles, or write special messages on the leaves.

 But sometimes it can be hard to know what to do with those leaves, once they’ve been decorated.
 If you don’t have a purpose for them in mind, they might dry out and get crumbly.